 28 Jun 2012– 100 Tory MPs called on David Cameron to prepare legislation committing the UK to an EU referendum after the next election.

 29 June 2012 – Speaking at a press conference at the EU summit, David Cameron ignored the demands from the Tory Eurosceptics by dismissing their calls for an EU referendum. saying:

 “I completely understand why some people want an in/out referendum.
 Some people just want to get out: stop the bus, I want to get off.
 But I don’t share that view.
 That is not the right thing to do.

-30 June 2012 – The day after her ruled out the EU referendum, David Cameron meets Prince Andrew and Prince Edward at an event marking Armed Forces Day, and later on informs the British public that he changed his mind over the EU referendum, that he favours having one, when the time is right.
+30 June 2012 – David Cameron meets Prince Andrew and Prince Edward at an event marking Armed Forces Day, and after this event, the British Prime Minister informs the British public that he changed his mind over the EU referendum and that he now favours having one, when the time is right.

 06 December 2012 – The European Commission presents its Action Plan to strengthen the fight against tax fraud and tax evasion.